-Section 4.2.
+Section 4.1.
 Review of Form and Content of Disclosure Documents.
-The DPWG shall critically review the form and content of each Disclosure Document.
-The DPWG may require the attendance of all persons responsible for the preparation or review of the Disclosure Document.
+The DPWG shall review each Disclosure Document described in Section 2.1(A) and (B).
+This DPWG review may occur at a meeting or via e-mail.
+The DPWG may require the attendance of all persons involved in the preparation or review of the Disclosure Document.
+In addition, the following procedures shall apply to Official Statements, Remarketing Memoranda and Private Placement Memoranda:

-Before submitting an Official Statement to the Board of Supervisors for consideration, the Controller or the Director of Public Finance shall make the certification to the Board of Supervisors, in the form attached as Exhibit E, and such certification shall be attached to the Official Statement when the same is submitted to the Board of Supervisors.
-Any ordinance or resolution may include a delegation to the Controller or the Director of Public Finance to finalize any offering document to, among other things, include the most recent City financial information or other material information relevant to investors, and to otherwise make corrections and clarifications to ensure that such offering document complies with federal securities laws.
+When applicable, a draft offering document shall be submitted to the Board of Supervisors together with each resolution or ordinance authorizing an Obligation.
+Such resolution or ordinance shall include a provision for Board approval of the draft offering document together with a delegation to the Controller or the Director of Public Finance to finalize the offering document to, among other things, include the most recent City financial information or other material information relevant to investors, and to otherwise make corrections and clarifications needed so that such offering document complies with federal securities laws.